KehanGuo2/KehanGuo/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Kehan Guo, a Ph.D student in Computer Science and Engineering at the  [University of Notre Dame](https://www.nd.edu/), supervisesd by [Professor.Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).
-I am also glad to be a member of [NSF Center for Computer Assisted Synthesis (C-CAS)](https://ccas.nd.edu/).
+I am also glad to be a member of [NSF Center for Computer Assisted Synthesis (C-CAS)](https://ccas.nd.edu/), where we collaborate with chemists and data scientists to develop data-driven approaches that make synthetic chemistry more predictable and efficient.
-Prevously, I was a doing my Master [Boston University](https://www.bu.edu/), where I worked with [Professor.Lei Tian](https://www.bu.edu/eng/profile/lei-tian/).
+Prevously, I was a doing my Master at [Boston University](https://www.bu.edu/), where I worked with [Professor.Lei Tian](https://www.bu.edu/eng/profile/lei-tian/).

 > I am seeking potential research collaborations and the position of industry research intern.
 If you are interested, please [contact me](mailto:kguo2@nd.edu).